 You can find a lot of ingredients around your home to make your own cleaning products.
 A great all-purpose cleaner is vinegar.
 Baking soda can be used as a mild abrasive on many surfaces in your home.
 Lemon juice can be used in place of bleach.
 Making your own cleaners is a great way to cut cleaning costs.

-Try some of these ideas to keep your house clean:
+Try some of these frugal living tips to keep your house clean:

 - Use vinegar and newspapers to clean glass.

 - Sprinkle baking soda in the toilet and let it sit for 10 minutes.

 We use glass food storage containers instead of baggies.
 The Pyrex containers come in many different sizes, and they are freezer, microwave, and dishwasher safe.